csf-dev/CSF.Validation/CSF.Validation.Documentation/articles/ConfigureTheFramework.md

 If you would like the framework [to generate human-readable validation feedback messages] then you should use [`UseMessageProviders`] to register your message-provider classes with dependency injection.

+### Optional: Configure default options

+The [`UseValidationFramework()`] takes an optional parameter of `Action<ValidationOptions>`.
+If specified then this configures some default [validation options] for use by any validator which is created from the dependency injection container.

 [the **CSF.Validation** NuGet package]:https://www.nuget.org/packages/CSF.Validation/
 [the standard validation rules NuGet package]:https://www.nuget.org/packages/CSF.Validation.StandardRules/
 [`UseValidationFramework()`]:xref:CSF.Validation.ServiceCollectionExtensions.UseValidationFramework(Microsoft.Extensions.DependencyInjection.IServiceCollection,System.Action{CSF.Validation.ValidationOptions})